 Didelphic uterus

-Also known as the double uterus, thedidelphic uterus results from non-fusion of the Müllerian ducts.
+Also known as a double uterus, thedidelphic uterus results from non-fusion of the Müllerian ducts.
 It affects 5% of matrix dysmorphoses*.
 Women with this congenital anomaly have two independent uterine cavities.
 There are two types of didelphic uterus:

-• Bicervical (two uterine cavities and two vaginas);
+- Bicervical (two uterine cavities and two vaginas);

-• Unicervical (two uterine cavities and a single vagina).
+- Unicervical (two uterine cavities and a single vagina).

 Bicornuate uterus

-Often confused with the didelphic uterus, thebicornuate uterus is characterized by a double V-shaped uterus.
+Often confused with the didelphic uterus, thebicornuate uterus is characterized by a double, V-shaped uterus.
 This malformation is the result of incomplete fusion of the Müllerian ducts.
 It is also known as a heart-shaped uterus.
 This is because it creates a more or less large cleft in the upper part of the womb.
 Two subtypes have been identified by the medical profession:

 Partitioned uterus